dalegaspi/bu-ms-s6-tp/Doc/CS683_DLegaspi_myFlickr.md

 ## Future Work (Optional)
 *(This section can describe possible future works.
 Particularly the requirements you planned but didn’t get time to implement, and possible Android components or features to implement them.
 This section is optional, and you can include this section in the final iteration if you want.)*

 ##Project Demo Links
 *(For on campus students, we will have project presentations in class.
 For online students, you are required to submit a video of your project presentation which includes a demo of your app.
 You can use Kaltura to make the video and then submit it on blackboard.
 Please check the following link for the details of using Kaltura to make and submit videos on blackboard.
 You can also use other video tools and upload your video to youtube if you like: https://onlinecampus.bu.edu/bbcswebdav/courses/00cwr_odeelements/metcs/cs_Kaltura.htm  )*

+## Lessons Learned

+### Iteration 0
+- OAuth 1.0a integration is difficult nowadays because most implementations are in 2.x.
+Unfortunately, Flickr API is using 1.x
+- I learned that Since Android 3, apps cannot execute network-related tasks in the UI thread, which prompted me to having to learn about `AsyncTask` (which apparently has been recently deprecated) to geth the OAuth integration to work.

 ## References